How to Force Delete a WordPress Plugin (Easy Guide)

 In WordPress, there’s a significant difference between deactivating and uninstalling a plugin:

-• Deactivating a Plugin: This temporarily disables the plugin, making its features inactive while preserving settings and data.
+• Deactivating a Plugin: Temporarily disables the plugin, keeping settings and data intact.

 • Uninstalling a Plugin: This permanently removes the plugin from your site.
-Deleting it also removes any settings or data it has created, though some residual data may still be left behind in the database.
+Deleting it also removes any settings or data it has created, though some residual data may remain in the database.

 Method 1: How to Delete Plugins via WordPress Dashboard